 A Top Law School for Public Interest: In a welcome recognition of UC Davis School of Law's status as one of nation's top public interest law schools, King Hall placed 16th in preLaw magazine's ranking of "Best Law Schools for Public Interest."

-Student Diversity: UC Davis School of Law ranks 6th in the nation in the category of "Best Environment for Minority Students" in a recent Princeton Review survey.
+Student and Faculty Diversity: UC Davis School of Law ranks 5th in the nation in the categories of "Best Environment for Minority Students" and "Faculty Diversity" in a recent Princeton Review survey.